GP DISASTER RECOVERY PLAN

 It is not uncommon for a doctor, nurse or member of the practice staff to be absent unexpectedly on sick leave.
 The absence might last a day, a few days or a long period.
 In my experience, practices vary in how they deal with absences.
 Doctors might employ a regular locum who is well known to the practice and its patients, or they might use an agency.
 Either the locum’s or the agency’s number should be kept in case of emergencies.
 Insurance policies are available to cover long-term absence.
 It might be an idea to keep a file of key documents such as CRB/DBS reports, and confirmation of registrations with the General Medical Council and the Royal College of Nurses.

 Arrangements usually exist among nursing staff for them to cover each other and work extra hours when a nurse is absent.
 A similar scenario may exist for reception and administrative staff to cover sickness and holidays.
+It is good practice to pair staff so that they can cover each other when on holiday or sick.
+Staff might also be trained on a wide range of duties to allow flexibility, without a loss of expertise.

 You might not think that this level of detail would be included in a plan, but what would happen if your practice manager fell ill and went on long-term sick leave or, worse still, died in service or just walked out?
 Yes, it has happened.
 I know.
 You need a plan to cover their work, otherwise doctors and staff might not be paid.